Grow our population and attract the next generation of new residents by investing in improved quality of life.

 What do we mean by quality of life?
 There’s a lot to it, and it can’t be done all at once.
 We need people—in our community and our government—committed to building it, piece-by-piece, including (but not limited to):

-- A robust, diverse local economy, offering a wide range of jobs as well as almost anything our residents may need in goods and services
+- A robust, diverse local economy, offering a wide range of jobs (that will increase our city’s income tax revenue) as well as almost anything our residents may need in goods and services

-- Plentiful outdoor spaces, offering activities such as well-maintained hiking and biking trails; parks with quality playgrounds, places for gathering, and exercise stations; and recreational facilities for all our residents’ activities
+- Plentiful outdoor spaces, offering activities such as well-maintained hiking and biking trails; parks with quality playgrounds, gathering spaces, and exercise stations; and recreational facilities for all our residents’ activities

-- Safe streets for all, ensuring that everyone who travels our streets (or is even near them) feels secure and at ease
+- Safe streets for all, ensuring that everyone who travels our streets—not just cars but also bikes, pedestrians, strollers, wheelchairs and scooters—feels secure and at ease on our roadways

-- Walkability: working toward the goal of making everywhere in Cleveland Heights a safe, pleasant, engaging place to walk and that there are nearby destinations—parks businesses, and public amenities—that we can walk to in a reasonable time
+- Walkability: working toward the goal of making everywhere in Cleveland Heights not only a safe, pleasant, engaging place to walk but also offering nearby destinations—parks, businesses, and public amenities—that we can walk to in a reasonable time

 - Affordability: maximizing every public dollar spent to reduce individuals’ tax burden while never sacrificing our commitment to delivering the best possible public services and investing in the common good